Puerto Ricans to presidential candidates: ‘Time's running out’ after Hurricane Maria

 Breaking News Emails

-Puerto Ricans like Rev. Damaris Whittaker find it difficult to hold their tears even though two years have passed since Hurricane Maria ripped through their island and took the lives of roughly 3,000 people.
-But Whittaker and others say two years after the disaster, it's time for more than tears.
+Puerto Ricans like the Rev. Damaris Whittaker find it difficult to hold back tears for the roughly 3,000 people who died after Hurricane Maria ripped through the island.
+But Whittaker and others say that two years later, it's time for more than tears.

-The hurricane that was deadliest natural disaster in the U.S. in 100 years has become a heartbreaking turning point for the island that found itself bashed by Hurricane Maria as it was already cratering on financial catastrophe.

-In the two years since, the island has had to essentially prove its need.
-Puerto Rico has only received about a third of the recovery funds Congress already approved.
-Its already limping electrical power infrastructure was crippled by the storm and its rebuilding has been slowed over questions of federal and local government corruption as well as inefficiency.
+The hurricane was deadliest natural disaster to hit the U.S. in 100 years, and since September 2017 the island has had to essentially prove its need.
+Puerto Rico, long mired in a government debt crisis, has only received about a third of the recovery funds approved by Congress.
+Its already limping electrical power infrastructure was crippled by the storm, and rebuilding has been slowed over questions of federal and local government corruption as well as inefficiency.

-The island's governor was forced out of office along with members of his administration who were tainted with corruption scandals over leaked text messages and it took a couple tries to get a replacement and she comes with some political baggage.
+The island's governor was forced out of office along with members of his administration in a scandal over leaked text messages, and it took a couple of tries to get a replacement and she came with some political baggage.

-Stuck in these eddies of political and bureaucratic turbulence, residents and activist are zeroing in on the 2020 presidential candidates, seeing the next president as their best hope for not only emotional healing but making the island functional and returning it to financial and economic stability.
+Stuck in these eddies of political and bureaucratic turbulence, residents and activists are zeroing in on the 2020 presidential candidates, seeing the next president as their best hope for making the island functional and returning it to financial and economic stability.

-The coalition kicked off the campaign with the support of roughly 60 local and national organizations after publishing an open letter in March — urging candidates to take a stance on issues around the island's $72 billion public debt, the 2016 federal law that created a financial oversight board for Puerto Rico to pull it out of debt and exemptions to the century-old Jones Act, which raises the cost of imported goods to the island by limiting foreign ships from going there, among other demands.
+The coalition kicked off the campaign with the support of roughly 60 local and national organizations after publishing an open letter in March urging candidates to take a stance on issues around the island's $72 billion public debt, the 2016 federal law that created a financial oversight board for Puerto Rico and exemptions to the century-old Jones Act, which raises the cost of imported goods to the island by limiting foreign ships from going there, among other demands.

 "Power4 Puerto Rico is working closely with partners across the country to raise the volume on the #ShowUsYourPRPolicy campaign and take it to the doors of presidential candidates," Erica Gonzalez, director of Power4PuertoRico told NBC News in a statement.